Type to search

 Hammond Museum & Japanese Stroll Garden

 Artwork from the museum’s collection is on display, as well as rotating shows by regional, national, and international artists merging East and West.
 Music, theater, and dance programs for all ages are also offered at the site, with an intention of sharing experiences of Eastern art and culture while fostering global unity.
-The museum also features a lovely 7-acre oriental-style garden to explore.
+The museum also features a lovely seven-acre oriental-style garden to explore.

 Hudson River Museum